vpuna/vpuna-ai-search/README.md

             - Show Curl request to use the embed API based on an existing uploaded file from the developer console (Coming Soon)
             - Connect to other data sorces like databases, git repos, gmail, google drive etc and configure pooling (Coming Soon)
             - Configure OCR for PDFs and PPTX where the text are embedded in the images (Coming Soon)
+        - Manage Files
+            - List uploaded files, download file and delete file
+            - Manage document items ( when json arrays are uploaded, an item is is each array object ), view and delete items
+            - Manage chunks. view and delete chunks
         - Search Documents
             - Test search API along with metadata filters.
             - Show Curl request for the executed search API